Year 5 and 6 2024 - 2025

 - As children enter Year 5 and 6, many parents wish for their children to walk home alone or with friends.
 If this is the case, please send a letter into school giving your permission for this.
 The teachers have a list of the children with letters of consent, and these are the only children who will be permitted to leave the school grounds without an adult.

-Autumn Term Curriculum
+Summer Term Curriculum

 English